 PODCAST: Learn more about APL’s work tracking the genetic evolution of COVID-19 in this podcast series by Genome Alberta.

 Q: How long does it take to test for Variants of Concern?

-A: All positive COVID-19 samples are sent for screening tests for the presence of mutations associated with the variants of concern.
+A: All positive COVID-19 samples are sent for screening tests for the presence of mutations associated with the Variants of Concern.
 All samples that are found to contain these mutations are immediately forwarded to public health officials for enhanced contact tracing procedures.

-The results of our current PCR screening tests are considered valid for confirming cases of the UK Variant (B117), which is the vast majority of our variant cases.
 We continue to conduct full genetic sequencing on hundreds of variant samples each week to monitor for other variant strains.
 Results of full genetic sequencing tests typically take about one week.

 Serology testing examines a person’s blood to see if they have generated antibodies in response to being infected by the COVID-19 virus.
 It takes about one to three weeks following an infection for your body to make antibodies, therefore serology testing is only used to identify past exposure to virus and is not used for diagnosing current COVID-19 infections.

 Serology testing is not used for diagnostic purposes but is currently being used for surveillance and research purposes to assess the number of people in Alberta who have been exposed to SARS-CoV-2.
 It is not available to the general public in Alberta, and tests must be ordered by a physician and approved by provincial virology experts.
 More information about serology testing.